FarronF/limerick-council-meetings/meetings/2022/05/04-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 6th April 2022.md

 the Schedule.
 They noted the works proposed for 2022 and referred to the funding which was

-made available for the various projects, which was also welcomed.--- 3
+made available for the various projects, which was also welcomed.
+---
+3

 The Members unanimously adopted the Schedule of Works 2022 for the Municipal District